LaurenC2022/web-dev-edu/README.md

 22. Laying content columns with Grid: [Link to My Playground](https://laurenc2022.github.io/web-dev-edu/web-coding-and-development-by-paul-mcfedries/book-two-coding-front-end-p1/ch4-creating-a-page-layout/22-Laying-content-columns-with-Grid.html)

 ## CodeCademy's Front End Engineer Path
 - CodeCademy does a few things well: The content is clearly brocken into sections and lessons.
 Lessons include readings, videos and active learning materials. **Major key**: Reviews or recaps of information covered is frequent within the lesson and at the end of the lesson.
-Two books are listed as suggested readings during the course.
+Two books are listed as suggested readings during the course. **Major Key**: Includes check for understanding.
 - Part of lesson: Lecture/direct instruction, independent practice, optional assigned reading

+## Lesson Summaries and Review
+- Useful technologies: Note takeing options with ability to run code snippets
+- Quick run down of what a repo is and 3 commands to learn to start using it
+- Lesson 6: